Le-Zheng/zoo-tutorials/flink/README.md

 * Run `export FLINK_HOME=the root directory of flink`.
 * Run `export ANALYTICS_ZOO_HOME=the folder of Analytics Zoo project`.
 * Download [resnet_v1_50 model](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).
 Run `export MODEL_PATH=path to the downloaded model`.
-* Go to the root directory of model-inference-flink and execute the `mvn clean package` command, which prepares the jar file for model-inference-flink.
 * Edit flink-conf.yaml to set heap size or the number of task slots as you need, ie,  `jobmanager.heap.size: 10g`
 * Run the follwing command with arguments to submit the Flink program.
 Change parameter settings as you need.